———————————————

 It's rather cramped here, but at least they have a lot of fresh air and a really beautiful view of the ocean.
 I mean, I'm just being witty.
 I still can't understand why they are not allowed to use the Vacant Houses.
 Jenassa says that maybe they have become averse to closed spaces, having lived underground, constantly afraid of the monsters invading from the surface.
 Yeah, maybe.
 Or Lord Ish is stingyish.

 Khal, that strong and handsome Orc turns up and eyes me up and down.
-Well, sorry, pal, I already have a boyfriend in this town.
+Well, sorry, pal, I say to him in my thoughts, I already have a boyfriend in this town.
 You should have grabbed the opportunity when you had one.

 Ardhil comes with us, too.
 Lord Ish seems to like her.

-We travel to the east and encounter a legendary hulking troll .
+We travel eastwards and encounter a legendary hulking troll .
 We let Ish have some fun fighting the beast and then we put some arrows into it as well.
 Ish is happy and looking forward to meeting us again.
 Well, thanks.
 We can use every influencial friend we can have in this technically hostile country.

 We travel quite far, to a place east-northeast of Holly Falls.
 We're attacked by a pack of swamphounds along the way.
 That's quite entertaining, and in case you didn't know, their meat tastes pretty good roasted, too.